paipuix/history-of-genres/README.md

 # history-of-genres
-Coded project from class transferred onto a more accessible format.
+A simple, personalized HTML/CSS class project redesigned in a more accessible format.